dev4press/gd-bbpress-tools/readme.txt

 New plugin interface.
 Tweaks panel with 3 new tweaks.
 New topics view for Freshness.
 Updated WordPress and PHP requirements.

 == Changelog ==
+= 2.0.2 - 2018.08.22 =
+* Changed default BBCode option to load on bbPress pages only to enabled
+* Updated BBCodes information for potential issue with BuddyPress
+* Updated readme.txt file and the include FAQ list
+* Minor core code changes and improvements

 = 2.0.1 - 2018.07.27 =
 * Updated readme file with new FAQ entries
 * Updated plugin admin code to remove FAQ link